-For Route 66 lovers, Kingman is a living tribute to the Mother Road.
+For Route 66 lovers, Kingman is a living tribute to the Mother Road, but it also has great trails to explore juniper and pine forests, as well as desert landscapes.

 “Initially, it was about nostalgia,” says Noble about the many people who travel on Historic Route 66.
 “But now it’s part of a cheap and easy family road trip.
 It’s not just about going to Disneyland or going to Phoenix for spring training.
 People want to experience the drive as well as each destination.”